absa-subatomic-legacy/local-hadron-collider/README.md

 ```
-Note: Change the cpu, memory and disk size above to bets suit the resources on your local machine while still maintaining the minimum requirements needed to run minishift.
+Note: Change the cpu, memory and disk size above to best suit the resources on your local machine while still maintaining the minimum requirements needed to run minishift.

 Output:
 ```console